bluefiish272/bluefiish272.github.io/RWD_note.md

 > but embed standards-based technologies into our designs to make them not only more flexible,
 > but more adaptive to the media that renders them.
 > In short, we need to practice responsive web design.

+> We can design for an optimal viewing experience,
+> 	but embed standards-based technologies into our designs to make them not only more flexible,
+> 	but more adaptive to the media that renders them.
+> In short, we need to practice responsive web design.

+> A media query allows us to target not only certain device classes,
+> 	but to actually inspect the physical characteristics of the device rendering our work.
+> For example, following the recent rise of mobile WebKit,
+> 	media queries became a popular client-side technique for delivering a tailored style sheet to the iPhone, Android phones, and their ilk.
+> To do so, we could incorporate a query into a linked style sheet’s media attribute...